aPToul/OpenTree/README.md

 # OpenLeaf

-I am mining and analyzing Wikipedia discussions and edit histories to understand how communities self-organize to develop documentation.
+I am mining and analyzing Wikipedia discussions and edit histories to understand how communities self-organize when developing documentation.

 The goal of this project is to identify opportunities for utilizing natural language processing and information retrieval methods to improve knowledge sharing activities among teams.